What are they, how do they work, and which ones to avoid – plus the best preservative-free productsPosted on January 9, 2023 Written by: 100% PURE®

 There are a few dirty beauty ingredients that, thanks to modern technology and research, can be avoided if we look out for them.
 A few that come to mind: parabens, formaldehyde, and SLES or sodium-lauryl-sulfate.

-Many of us are trying to be more conscious of what we buy and use, and have been able to dodge them.
+Many of us are trying to be more conscious of what we buy and use, and have been able to dodge these cosmetic culprits.
 Unfortunately, while they’re still widely used, they are definitely unsafe for our skin.
 Let’s break down why.

 We all know about parabens, currently in the cosmetic hot seat.
-Parabens are able to be absorbed into our bodies, where they can disrupt normal hormone functions.
-Not only do parabens often cause irritation and allergic reactions, but parabens have have even been linked to breast cancer.
+Parabens can be absorbed into our bodies, where they can disrupt normal hormone functions.
+Not only do parabens often cause irritation and allergic reactions, but parabens have even been linked to breast cancer.

 If you recognize the cosmetic ingredient formaldehyde, it is probably because you’ve heard of it from another industry.
 Yes, the same formaldehyde that’s used in the funeral industry for embalming fluid is also added to many common beauty products as a preservative: nail polish, eyelash glue, and hair gel to name a few.

-Because formaldehyde is considered an active ingredient, it can actually be inhaled when we’re exposed to cosmetics that contain it.
+Because formaldehyde is considered an active ingredient, it can be inhaled when exposed to cosmetics containing it.
 Formaldehyde has been linked to tumors and the development of certain cancers.

-SLES is a cosmetic preservative that lingers in the environment, and is a known carcinogen.
+SLES is a cosmetic surfactant that lingers in the environment and is a known carcinogen.
 Sulfates can irritate the skin, leaving it stripped and inflamed.
 It can trigger skin conditions like rosacea, eczema, and acne.